-Important: Make some speed tests, bundling JS not always help as it increases the "Start render" time and "dom content loading" time.
-This 2 indicators really count on the user experience side, you may want this values as low as possible.
-If this values are low, the user will "feel" that the site is already loaded while page elements with lower priority are still loading.
+Important: Do some speed tests, bundling JS does not always help as it increases the "Start render" time and "dom content loading" time.
+These 2 indicators really count on the user experience side and you may want these values to be as low as possible.
+If these values are low, the user will "feel" that like the site is already loaded while page elements with lower priority are still loading.

 Check Page Speed Here: https://www.webpagetest.org

 - Use web resolution and not print resolution.
-Usually designers provide you high resolution images to fit various purposes.
-Make sure to scale down all images to the format where they are used (ex: no need to use a 5760x3240px image on your homepage banner - instead you can use 1920x1080px).
+Usually, designers provide you high resolution images to fit various purposes.
+Make sure to scale down all images to best fit the format where they are going to be used (ex: no need to use a 5760x3240px image on your homepage banner - instead you can use 1920x1080px).

-- Use image compression with loos-less quality (can reduce up to 50% file size) in order to reduce the image file size.
+- Use image compression with lossless quality (can reduce file size by up to 50%) in order to reduce the image file size.
 You can use tools like TinyPNG.
-In case you are using a CDN (Content Delivery Network) solution, most probably delivered images are already compressed.
+In case you are using a CDN (Content Delivery Network) solution,the delivered images are most likely already compressed.

 Stores-> Configuration-> Catalog-> Catalog-> Storefront